 “Because San Antonio cannot be liable for conduct preceding the effective date, governmental immunity is not waived with respect to conduct before the effective date.”

-The plaintiffs, four San Antonio citizens, sued the city just days after the law went into effect.
+The plaintiffs, five San Antonio citizens, sued the city just days after the law went into effect.
 In their petition for review, they claim they are not suing the city retroactively.
 Instead of suing the city for removing Chick-fil-A, the San Antonians are suing the city for replacing it.

 “The plaintiffs have not alleged — and they have never argued — that the city council’s initial decision to ban Chick-fil-A from the San Antonio airport violated [the law], because the statute was not in effect at that time,” the petition reads.